 About the programme

-What is the duration of the program?
+What is the duration of the programme?

-Europubhealth is a two-year full-time master course.
+Europubhealth+ is a two-year full-time master course.

-Can I study 1 year only ?
+Can I study for just one year ?

 Can I directly enter the 2nd year?

-Is Europubhealth a part-time or full-time programme?
+Is Europubhealth+ a part-time or full-time programme?

-Europubhealth is a full-time programme.
+Europubhealth+ is a full-time programme.

-Does Europubhealth master offer distance (on-line) training?
+Does Europubhealth+ offer distance (on-line) training?